Mobile

 On Tuesday in Honolulu, a new law took effect that allows police to fine pedestrians up to $35 for viewing their electronic devices while crossing streets.
 Honolulu is the first major US city to enact such a ban, but new legislation tackling the dangers of distracted walking has been introduced in a number of cities and towns worldwide – from no-selfie zones in Mumbai to LED traffic lights installed at eye-level near Amsterdam that shine a warning into the faces of those glued to their cell phones.

 Far from every one is on board with such legislation, however.
 As County Supervisor David Canepa – who has introduced a similar resolution in his community of San Mateo, California– explained to the New York Times, some critics are concerned that particular initiatives might infringe on personal freedoms.
-Others, like Janette Sadik-Khan, former commissioner of the New York City Department of Transportation and now transportation principal at Bloomberg Associates, say such measures are misguided.
+Others, like Janette Sadik-Khan, a former commissioner of the New York City Department of Transportation and now transportation principal at Bloomberg Associates, say such measures are misguided.

 Ms. Sadik-Khan told the New York Times that blaming pedestrians is “an easy way out,” while strategies that work to reduce vehicle speed and standards that alter vehicle design – softer bumpers, for example – are what is actually needed.